Summer Camp Frequently Asked Questions

 My child likes to move and be active.
 Are the children mostly sitting and creating artwork the whole time?

 We love to move and be active too!
 We are fully aware of the need and benefits of movement, play, and breaks to compliment creative work time in the studio.
-Each day we take walks to the park (less than one block away) to play games, play on the playground, and enjoy time outdoors.
+Each day we take a snack and break outdoors on our patio, and often walk to the small climbing wall within the Table Mesa Shopping Center or to the close by grassy area to play with our large parachute and other outdoor toys and equipment.
 Within the studio, we often enjoy movement activities such as freeze dance, short yoga sessions, or other fun movement games and “brain breaks.”
-While we incorporate movement into every week of camp, if you are looking for a camp that is specifically focused on creative movement activities, we recommend our Moving Art! or Outdoor Art Adventures camps.

 I want to sign my child up for both a morning and afternoon camp on the same week.
 Can they stay for the full day?